Find a Job You Really Want In

 Real Estate Agents are one of the most common jobs in America.
 Additionally, a significant number of people work as real estate agents in every state in the union — it’s not like they are all just concentrated in California or the South.

-Since real estate agents are such a prominent occupation, we at Zippia wanted to look at where real estate agents have it the best: where there are plenty of jobs to go around, and people get paid what they deserve during every phase of their career.
+Since real estate agents are such a prominent occupation, we at Zippia wanted to look at where real estate agents have it the best: where there are plenty of jobs to go around and people get paid what they deserve during every phase of their career.

 To that end, we dove into the numbers from the BLS to figure out which states have the best opportunities for real estate agents.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

 So in order to find out the best states for real estate agents in America we needed to figure out where the jobs are and how well real estate agents get paid.
-This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2015:
+This led to the following criteria taken from the Bureau of Labor Statistics’s Occupational Employment Statistics for 2016:

 Applying this standardization allows us to account for that fact that it costs more to live in certain in states.
-For example, the average salary for real estate agents in California is $62,330 and the average salary in Illinois is $76,800, but the Illinois salary actually goes further in paying for life’s essentials.
+For example, the average salary for real estate agents in California is $65,790 and the average salary in Illinois is $59,150, but the Illinois salary actually goes further in paying for life’s essentials.

 In order to develop and overall ranking, we ranked each state for each criteria from 1 to 50 where 1 was the best.